Apple’s ‘Mythic Quest’ can’t find enough funny in its video-game industry sitcom

 It’s just a bummer that the comedy isn’t funnier.

 The comedy part of the show, in fact, seems almost like an afterthought.
 The characters are all one-note, with some of those notes hitting more atonally than others and long outlasting their welcome.
-Pootie Shoe, for instance, is this world’s lazily named answer to Pew Die Pie: an annoying 14-year old streamer.
+Pootie Shoe, for instance, is this world’s lazily named answer to Pew Die Pie: an annoying, 14-year old streaming sensation.
 It would be a funny swipe at Pew Die Pie to have this snotty kid representing him in one scene, but then Pootie Shoe turns out to be a pretty substantial character, whose name and whole deal we have to encounter, annoyingly, in every episode.
 He’s a glitch.

 There are moments where everything gels, totally fulfilling the lovely promise of a gaming-world sitcom from the It’s Always Sunny team.
 A dick joke from the first episode that becomes a runner throughout the season straddles the two words especially well.
 (I won’t spoil it here.)
 “Dinner Party” is a very of-the-moment episode in which the Mythic Quest team has to deal with all the white supremacists on the platform, and it perfectly satirizes the moral gymnastics that the Zuckerbergs and Dorseys of the world go through in similar situations.